 Tip: Set up a Job Alert in Handshake to be notified when on-campus jobs are posted!
 Need help with this feature?
 Drop by CES for a demonstration.

 Positions that most often become available include roles in: Dining & Conference Services, Facilities Services, Security Services, and jobs as Campus Visit Assistants, and Phonathon Callers.
 Most on-campus jobs are posted at the beginning of fall semester, in early November for spring term vacancies, and mid-March through late May for summer vacancies.

 Federal and State Work-Study Employment (on- and off-campus)

-Eligible students may pursue employment on or off campus through the work-study program for the academic year and/or summer.
-Eligibility for work-study is based on financial need and is determined through an application process with Student Financial Services.
-After a work-study award is made, CES staff members are responsible for referring eligible students to work-study positions on campus, or helping to arrange off-campus work-study jobs.
+Eligible students may pursue employment through the federally-funded and state-funded work-study programs for the academic year.
+Eligibility is based on financial need and is determined through an application process with Student Financial Services.
+After a Federal or State Work-Study award is made, CES staff members are responsible for referring eligible students to positions on campus, or helping to arrange off-campus work-study jobs.
 More details >>

 Seeking an internship requires much of the same preparation as any job search.
 There are several CES resources that provide a great place to start your search for an internship.
 Remember to begin your search early, especially if you hope to enroll for academic credit.
 Arrangements should be made during the months prior to the semester or summer in which you plan to enroll.